desirelabs/webpack-starter/README.md

 # webpack-starter
 Starter webpack project, including support for the most used frontend dependencies.
 See README.
 # Project under active development !
-Be aware of it might change often during its development.
+Be careful as it might change often during its development.

 ## What's included ?
 * Support for ES2015